-The Scallop Shell Cross is formed by several ... yes, you've guessed ... scallop shells.
+This cross is formed by several ... yes, you've guessed ... shells.

-We shouldn't write-off such handicrafts as tacky ornaments - over 100 years ago, boxes covered in oriental shells were such a popular import item for a Victorian shipping company, that they named their company "Shell".
+We shouldn't write-off such handicrafts as tacky ornaments - over 100 years ago, boxes covered in oriental shells were a popular import item for a Victorian shipping company; so popular in fact, that they named their company "Shell".
 Since then, the company has grown to be one of the most successful energy and petrochemical companies in the world.